BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 Specimen track assignment is effectively an extension of image assignment, linking types of images.
 Files are assigned as images and then grouped into per-specimen tracks spanning multiple datasets.
-Specimen entities are created in the metadata graph, and the `source_image_label` column is populated in the file list to express the upstream relationship between images in a track.
+Specimen entities are created in the metadata graph, and the `associated_source_image` column is populated in the file list to express the upstream relationship between images in a track.
 Though a full set of REMBI metadata may not be required here, specimen tracks beget specimens, which should have a BioSample (which then might have a `growth_protocol`) and a SIPP.

-Future work here is to link specimen tracks with pre-existing REMBI metadata.
+The generated Specimen entities reference BioSamples and SIPPs by title-derived IDs from `specimen_defaults` and any matching `specimen_groups`.

 ```yaml
 rembis: